 DisneyIn 2026, “American Idol” became the first reality TV competition to allow voting via social media platforms, per Deadline.
 This format has replaced the “American Idol” app that many fans have used in the past to vote for their favorite singers, but the rollout has faced some issues, so it’s important to follow the instructions carefully.

 In the voting post on EACH social media platform, you can vote up to 10 times for each contestant by typing in the singer’s FIRST name only in 10 separate comments.
 For example, if you want to cast a vote for Keyla Richardson, you’d type in KEYLA — nothing else — in up to 10 separate comments.
-If you also want to vote for someone else, like Brooks Rosser, you’d type BROOKS in up to 10 other comments on the post.

 IMPORTANT!
 Here’s how to ensure your votes get counted: